 Common Signs I Need to Replace My Dentures.

 Dentures are made of many different materials and can be worn for up to 10 years.
-But if you’ve been wearing them for more than ten, make sure your dentist checks the current state!
+But if you’ve been wearing them for more than ten years, make sure your dentist checks the current state!

-Ill-fitting denture – For many years, your dentures will change.
-It’s the constant shifts in bone structure over time that causes them to fit differently from day-to-day.
-You might not notice the gradual change in fit over time until you find yourself struggling to do routine tasks such as eat and speak.
+Ill-fitting dentures– For many years, your dentures will change.
+It’s the constant shifts in bone structure over time that cause them to fit differently from day-to-day.
+You might not notice the gradual change in fit over time until you find yourself struggling to do routine tasks such as eating and speaking.

 It’s time to consider new dentures if you notice significant changes in the fit of your current set.
 We recommend having them inspected routinely and getting a reline every two years so that they keep up with normal wear-and-tear as well as any emerging problems.

-Broken teeth – Your dentures don’t need to be replaced every time something breaks.
+Broken teeth-Your dentures don’t need to be replaced every time something breaks.
 Suppose your dentist determines that the problem is only a small one.
-In that case, they might repair it for you instead of replacing them altogether.
-It may not always be the case, though; sometimes, there are more severe issues with your teeth and gums or jaw alignment problems which can lead to TMJ disorder if left untreated, so make sure any repairs are done by an expert happen as soon as possible.
+In that case, they might repair it for you instead of replacing it altogether.
+It may not always be the case, though; sometimes, there are more severe issues with your teeth and gums or jaw alignment problems which can lead to TMJ disorder if left untreated, so make sure any repairs are done by an expert as soon as possible.

-Feeling of discomfort – Poorly fitted dentures can lead to discomfort in all sorts of areas.
-Neck, shoulder, and back pains are just a few reasons that might make you want to have your teeth evaluated for an appropriate fit.
+Feelings of discomfort-Poorly fitted dentures can lead to discomfort in all sorts of areas.
+Neck, shoulder, and back pain are just a few reasons that might make you want to have your teeth evaluated for an appropriate fit.